Rohit-Agarwal-Khitchdee/EngagementManager/README.md

     the developer does not need to have anything to do with it's operational context
     in this case the wxWidgets WIMP GUI.
     The GUI design of an EngageUI app is purely using EngageUI constructs
-    namely the activity-context and the user intent handler.
+    namely the activity-context handler and the user intent handler.
-    An EngageUI app developer is concerned with EnagegeUI init and exit,
+    An EngageUI app developer is concerned with EngageUI init and exit,
-    their app's data and the primary activity context/s they design.
+    their app's data and the primary activity context handler/s they design.
-    This design may use canned pop-up activity contexts from the toolkit.
+    This design may use canned pop-up activity context handlers from the toolkit.
     This app is a EngageUI source code editor and navigator.
-    We will walkthrough the design of SACSrcEdr which is its primary activity context
+    We will walkthrough the design of SACHSrcEdr which is its primary activity context handler
-    and the user intent handlers that are part of this AC's design.
+    and the user intent handlers that are part of this ACH's design.

    - Open INITIALIZING AND EXITING ENGAGEUI (BLOCK).
     Open engageUI_init
     Goto load_UI_state
     Goto new_src_edr
-    Note we are inside the BLOCK: THIS APP'S PRIMARY ACTIVITY-CONTEXT, THE SOURCE EDITOR
+    Note we are inside the BLOCK: THIS APP'S PRIMARY ACTIVITY-CONTEXT HANDLER, THE SOURCE EDITOR
     and the SUB_BLOCK: BASE DEFINITIONS
-    This is where the SACSrcEdr struct is defined
+    This is where the SACHSrcEdr struct is defined
     and fns to "new", free and load from a file are defined.
     Goto pBase->init
-    This is where an SActivityContext struct is initialized.
+    This is where an SACHandler struct is initialized.
     Open the comment block above (311), read the comments in it then close it.
-    The base mode struct has the following fn ptrs:
+    The base ACHandler struct has the following fn ptrs:
      1. fnKey_up
       This fn is called when a key up event occurs
      2. fnKybd_map
       Key down event.
 It maps the event to an intent and dispatches it
       to an entry in the fnIntent_handlers array.
      3. fnDisp_state
-      Paint event, It paints the base state of the activity-context associated with its data.
+      Paint event, It paints the base state of the activity-context handler associated with its data.
      4. fnOn_engage
-      Called when the activity-context is pushed onto the ACmanager.
+      Called when the activity-context is pushed onto the UAmanager.
-      Any initialization code for the activity-context goes here.
+      Any initialization code for the activity-context handler goes here.
      5. fnOn_disengage
-      Called when the activity-context is popped off the ACmanager.
+      Called when the activity-context handler is popped off the UAmanager.
-      Any exit code for the activity-context goes here.
+      Any exit code for the activity-context handler goes here.
      6. fnSerialize
-      Called by the ACmanager when activity-context's state needs to be loaded or stored.
+      Called by the UAmanager when activity-context handler's state needs to be loaded or stored.
-      The activity-context stores to or loads from a file it's state.
+      The activity-context handler stores to or loads from a file it's state.
      7. fnIntentHandler[40]
       Called by fnKybd_map to initiate intent handling
-      and by ACmanager::disp_update to complete display update of the screen.
+      and by UAmanager::disp_update to complete display update of the screen.

-   - The base SActivityContext struct's init provides implementations for (i), (iv), and (v).
+   - The base SACHandler struct's init provides implementations for (i), (iv), and (v).
-    A concrete activity-context provides for the rest and may override the base (i), (iv) and (v).
+    A concrete activity-context handler provides for the rest and may override the base (i), (iv) and (v).
     Now go back to new_src_edr (Ctrl-left).
     pSrcEdr->init.
-    As you can see, SACSrcEdr's init loads (i),(ii),(iii),(iv) and (vi) fn ptrs
+    As you can see, SACHSrcEdr's init loads (i),(ii),(iii),(iv) and (vi) fn ptrs
     with it's own implementation.
     It also loads all the intent handler fns.
     Open the enum{...} at 7247.
-    This is an enumeration of the intent handlers for SACSrcEdr.
+    This is an enumeration of the intent handlers for SACHSrcEdr.
     They all start with SEI_ to make them globally unique.
     Close the enum.
     PgDn to void load_intents() {...}
     Open it.
 This is where the intent handlers are loaded.
 Close it.

-   - Now we'll peep inside some of these activity-context behavior implementation fns.
+   - Now we'll peep inside some of these activity-context handler behavior implementation fns.
     Scroll up to SrcEdr->init() and goto src_edr_map.
     Open 7456.
     Here src_edr_map is detecting the intent SEI_UPDATE_CARET and dispatching it.